cashubtc/nuts/XX.md

 ## Posting Notes

-The Mint regularly (about every 5 seconds) broadcasts events of `kind: 30078`, which is reserved for *"Application Specific Data"*.
-The Mint must also specificy a `created_at` unix timestamp in seconds along with the `content` of the note, which is initially set as follows:
+The Mint regularly (about every 5 seconds) broadcasts events of `kind: 1`.
+The Mint specificies a `created_at` unix timestamp in seconds along with the `content` of the note, which is initially set as follows:

 ```json
 [